Ca' d'Zan: Description and history

+Mable and John Ringling first came to Sarasota in 1909 and purchased their waterfront estate in 1911 from Mary Louise and Charles N. Thompson, who owned Shell Beach in what is today Sarasota.
+The Ringlings wintered at "Palms Elysian", the existing residence on the property built in 1895 for the Thompsons, for more than a decade before they commissioned the architect, Dwight James Baum, to design a new winter residence.
 Construction of the new residence by Owen Burns began in 1924 and was completed in 1926.
 Soon after its completion, Cà d'Zan garnered national attention and was called "A Venetian Palace in Florida" when featured in Country Life magazine in 1927.
-As an expression of revivalist architecture, the array of decorative details that ornament Cà d'Zan's façade were drawn from different cultural and historical eras in European architecture.
+As an expression of revivalist architecture, the array of decorative details that ornament Cà d'Zan's façade was drawn from different cultural and historical eras in European architecture.